Class PolygonArea

 • TestEdge

-public PolygonResult TestEdge(double azi,
+public PolygonResult TestEdge(double azi, double s, boolean reverse, boolean sign)

 Return the results assuming a tentative final test point is added via an azimuth and distance; however, the data for the test point is not saved.
 This lets you report a running result for the perimeter and area as the user moves the mouse cursor.
 Ordinary floating point arithmetic is used to accumulate the data for the test point; thus the area and perimeter returned are less accurate than if AddPoint and Compute are used.